ahs012/READMEPRACTICE/README.md

 ## Author & Contributor List

-Ariel Meyer - Firebase database, Back-End, & Front-End Albert Schumacher - API integration, & Back-End
+Ariel Meyer (github.com/furiameyer) - Firebase database, Back-End, & Front-End

+Albert Schumacher (github.com/ahs012) - API integration, & Back-End

-Victor Lopez - Front-End
+Victor Lopez (github.com/vicklawl)- Front-End

 ---

-##Purpose of BINGO BONGO
+## Purpose of BINGO BONGO

 The purpose of **BINGO BONGO** is to provide a fun time killer for kids.**BINGO BONGO** is a real-time online multiplayer game with chat integration where anyone can play & chat across the globe with others.